-The opioid epidemic has rocked our nation with jaw-dropping opioid-related drug overdose deaths in every single one of our fifty states.
-Federal and state officials have been scrambling to develop new solutions and strategies to reverse the morbid trends that continue to skyrocket, especially on the eastern coast.
-But how did the issue with prescription opioid painkillers begin?
+The opioid epidemic has rocked our nation with jaw-dropping opioid-related drug overdose deaths in each of our fifty states.
+Federal and state officials are scrambling to develop new solutions and strategies to reverse the trends that continue to skyrocket.
+Especially on the eastern coast.
+But how did the issue with hydrocodone addiction and other painkiller problems begin?

 Opiate painkillers were originally and mostly used for post-surgery patients and situations of extreme pain.
 But during the 1990’s, certain medical professionals approved opiate painkillers to be used for not only those purposes mentioned above but also for patients suffering from chronic pain.
 When this major change occurred, prescriptions for chronic pain started to rise, showing a significant year-to-year increase that has continued to climb.
 Some believe that hydrocodone was the main opioid being prescribed that started it all.

 It is in the family of drugs known as opiate analgesics (painkillers).
-Opiates or as they are also known, opioids, are derived from the opium poppy plant and are very powerful pain relievers.
+Opiates or as they are also known, opioids, are derived from the opium poppy plant and are potent pain relievers.
 Hydrocodone-acetaminophen is slightly less potent than actual hydrocodone but can increase its strength and effectiveness.
-Hydrocodone is most commonly distributed under the brand names Vicodin, Norco, and Lortab.
+Hydrocodone is distributed under the brand names Vicodin, Norco, and Lortab.
 These brand names are combinations of hydrocodone and acetaminophen.

 Hydrocodone can be found in over 200 different commercial drugs and is used to treat moderate to severe pain and also used to suppress coughs brought about by the flu or colds.

-When you take opioid painkillers, such as hydrocodone, your pleasure system experiences a huge rush of a chemical known as dopamine, which is a major neurotransmitter.
-Dopamine sends signals to the neurons of the body and tells them to create elevated levels of pleasure or feelings of euphoria that is most commonly referred to as a “high”.
+When you take opioid painkillers, such as hydrocodone, your pleasure system experiences a considerable rush of a chemical known as dopamine, which is a major neurotransmitter.
+Dopamine sends signals to the neurons of the body and tells them to create elevated levels of pleasure or feelings of euphoria or a “high.”

 Hydrocodone Side Effects

-This powerful narcotic comes alongside many short term and long term side effects despite its pain relieving qualities.
-With prolonged use, there can be a myriad of unwanted, negative side effects and risk of addiction.
+This powerful narcotic comes alongside many short-term and long-term side effects despite its pain relieving qualities.
+Eventually, with prolonged use, there can be a myriad of unwanted, adverse side effects and risk of addiction.

 The short-term effects are mainly to curb pain by directly modifying the pain signals in the central nervous system.
 The short-term effects include: